 East Lansing Food Co-Operative (ELFCO): This is a member-owned, non-profit grocery store.
 Dairy items, produce, nuts, grains, baked goods, and canned goods are sold.
 Membership is \$1.00.
 A newsletter and workshops are provided.
-Hours:
+Open daily, but hours vary.